Myrto-Iglezou/Logic-Programming/README.md

 ### 2️⃣ hopfield.pl

-<p> This task refers to [Hopfield network](https://en.wikipedia.org/wiki/Hopfield_network).
+<p> This task refers to <a href="https://en.wikipedia.org/wiki/Hopfield_network">Hopfield network</a>.
 The hopfield/2 predicate, takes a list of vectors to be stored in a Hopfield grid, where each vector is also a list of its elements.
 It returns the grid weight table to the second argument.</p>

 __Example:__